-CSIRO must recognise the representative.

-- 53.5 As soon as practicable after making its decision, CSIRO must: - (a) discuss with the relevant officers: - (i) the introduction of the change; and - (ii) the effect the change is likely to have on the officers; and - (iii) measures CSIRO is taking to avert or mitigate the adverse effect of the change on the officers; and - (b) for the purposes of the discussion provide, in writing, to the relevant officers: - (i) all relevant information about the change including the nature of the change proposed; and - (ii) information about the expected effects of the change on the officers; and - (iii) any other matters likely to affect the officers. - 53.6 However, CSIRO is not required to disclose confidential or commercially sensitive information to the relevant officers. - 53.7 CSIRO must give prompt and genuine consideration to matters raised about the major change by the relevant officers. - 53.8 If a term in this Agreement provides for a major change to production, program, organisation, structure or technology in relation to the enterprise of CSIRO, the requirements set out in clause 53.2(a), 53.3 and 53.5 are taken not to apply. - 53.9 In this term, a major change is likely to have a significant effect on officers if it results in: - (a) the termination of the employment of officers; or
+- 54.13 CSIRO must notify officers and relevant union(s) and/or recognised representatives of the proposal to introduce the major change as soon as practicable. - 54.14 As soon as practicable after proposing the change, or notifying of the change in circumstances described at clause 54.5, CSIRO must: - (a) Discuss with affected officers and relevant union(s) and/or other recognised representatives: - (i) The proposed change: - 1. the effect the proposed change is likely to have on the officers; and - 2. proposed measures to avert or mitigate the adverse effect of the proposed change on the officers; and - (ii) for the purposes of the discussion-provide, in writing, to officers and the relevant union(s) and/or other recognised representatives: - 1. all relevant information about the proposed change, including the nature of the change proposed; and - 2. information about the expected effects of the proposed change on the officers; and - 3. any other matters likely to affect the officers. - 54.15 CSIRO must give prompt and genuine consideration to matters raised about the major change by officers and the relevant union(s) and/or other recognised representatives. - 54.16 However, CSIRO is not required to disclose confidential or commercially sensitive information to officers and the relevant union(s) and/or other recognised representatives. - 54.17 If a term in this Agreement provides for a major change to production, program, organisation, structure or technology in relation to the enterprise of CSIRO, the requirements set out in clauses 54.11 to 54.15 are taken not to apply.